 Eviction 101: What’s Legal, What’s Not, and Your Rights as a Tenant

-There it is: the dreaded eviction notice, taped not-so-subtly across the front door of your home.
+There it is: the dreaded eviction notice, taped not-so-subtly across the front door of your home stating that you have a 30 Day Notice to Vacate or quit.
 Getting an eviction notice may seem like the end of the world at first, but renters do have tenant rights that can help resolve the issue or change the landlord’s decision.

 Unfortunately, not every eviction is avoidable: Landlords have rights, too, and obligations to uphold the value of the property and the safety of all other tenants.